ngxs/store/docs/concepts/state/life-cycle.md

 ## `ngxsOnChanges`

-If a state implements the NgxsOnChanges interface, its ngxsOnChanges method respond when (re)sets state.
-The states' ngxsOnChanges methods are invoked in a topological sorted order going from parent to child.
-The first parameter is the NgxsSimpleChange object of current and previous state.
+If a state implements the `NgxsOnChanges` interface, its `ngxsOnChanges` method responds when the state is (re)set.

+The `ngxsOnChanges` methods of states are invoked in a topologically sorted order, going from parent to child states.
+Within these methods, the first parameter is the `NgxsSimpleChange` object containing the current and previous states.

 ```ts
 export interface ZooStateModel {